saylesss88/nix-book/src/nix/hardening_networking.md

   own unique password and user.

 - Delete cookies and site data when the browser is closed. (security not usability).
-I believe this is the default on LibreWolf, I recently started using this and it's not too bad with bitwarden.

-- Use passkeys to store complex passwords, use your password manager to generate unique and complex passphrases/passwords for you and save them right away.
+- Use your password manager to generate unique and complex passphrases/passwords for you and save them right away.
+Make sure to enable 2 factor authentication for your pw-manager.

-  Make sure to follow the next suggestion for your password manager.
+- Use 2 factor authentication **everywhere possible**.

-A popular password manager for NixOS that has Authenticator capabilities is KeePassXC which can be installed along with its CLI with:
+A few popular password managers for NixOS are KeePassXC and BitWarden which both have CLI counterparts:

 ```nix
 environment.systemPackages = [